 Over half of employers surveyed by HRLocker said they had delayed office reopening plans until the Government could provide further clarity.

-HRLocker, which is based in Co Clare, surveyed 600 businesspeople across Ireland between early July and early August to find out about their reopening plans and how they were managing employee vaccination status.
+HRLocker surveyed 600 business people across Ireland between early July and early August to find out about their reopening plans and how they were managing employee vaccination status.

 Most of the respondents were CEOs, HR directors and managing directors, who said that the legal restrictions around asking an employee about their vaccination status were a concern.